Soumya-In-Code/feedback_validator/README.md

 # feedback_validator
+Customers to post comment/feedback on specific products in the product details page.
+These comments are visible to all other customers.

-This project is a simple API to validate the comment text to prevent customers from posting objectionable content.
+This project is a simple Springboot application to validate the comment text to prevent customers from posting objectionable content.
 The REST API is expected to take a piece of text as an input and respond with feedback regarding objectionable content.

 Work flow and logic:-